catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 Data problems come in many different forms, and how you respond to them will depend on the source of the problem and what kind of impact it will have on the kinds of modeling and analysis you want to do.

-* **Problems introduced by the respondent** - typos and other data entry errors - These can be fixed if they're simple, or can be a reason to exclude certain rows if correct values can't be reconstructed.
+* **Problems introduced by the respondent,** such as typos and other data entry errors.
+These can be fixed if they're simple, or can be a reason to exclude certain rows if the correct values can't be reconstructed.
-* **Problems introduced by the data aggregator** - disagreement between documentation you received and the actual forms filled out by respondents; a bad choice of data format that doesn't preserve relationships within the data - These can sometimes be "fixed" by working out logically what the definition of a column should actually be, but sometimes not.
+* **Problems introduced by the data aggregator,** such as disagreement between the documentation you received and the actual forms filled out by respondents; a bad choice of data format that doesn't preserve relationships within the data.
+These can sometimes be "fixed" by working out logically what the definition of a column should actually be, but sometimes not.
-* **"Problems" introduced by external forces** - natural disasters, policy change - You may choose to retain or exclude these depending on your exact area of research.
+* **"Problems" introduced by external forces,** such as natural disasters and policy change.
+You may choose to retain or exclude these depending on your exact area of research.
-* **Problems we created for ourselves** - We'll talk about this in a later session.
+* **Problems we created for ourselves.** We'll talk about this in a later session.

 Data problems can occur in a single column, or in the relationship between columns, or even in the relationship between tables.